 Weak in Rational Thinking

 Slow learners can lag behind when it comes to rational thinking capabilities.
+If not rectified this will have huge negative consequences for their future.
 It is difficult for them to analyze a situation and make informed decisions.
 They may not always evaluate the pros and cons of a problem before reaching a conclusion for the same.
 They may even go out of their way to seek help from others to decide on something since they personally would not feel confident to take decisions on their own.

 Given below are 5 teaching strategies that can help improve the learning experience of slow learners: